Thomas Ian Griffith: Education and early plays (1962–1980)

 Griffith became obsessed with taekwondo when he was 12, studying at the S.K.
 Tae Kwon Do Academy in Hartford, and earned a black belt when he was 18.
 He later earned a black belt in American Kenpo while studying the sport in New York under Hyung Yup Chung.
 After moving to Los Angeles in the late 1980s, he studied with Jun Chong.
 In the 1990s, he picked up boxing under Benny Urquidez.
 He is also trained in kickboxing, wrestling, fencing, and stage combat.

-Some sources state that he studied law at the College of the Holy Cross in Worcester, Massachusetts, where he was a dean's list student before leaving after his junior year to "make it" as an actor in New York.
-Other sources report that he was an English and music major at that same college, but that he graduated before setting out into acting.
-The college's website lists him as a class of 1982 student.
-Its 1980 yearbook, the Purple Patcher, lists him as a resident student, while its 1981 edition lists him as a player in the lacrosse team, but he is absent from the 1979 and 1982 editions.
+Griffith attended the College of the Holy Cross in Worcester, Massachusetts, where he was a dean's list student.
+As an undergraduate at Holy Cross, he majored in English literature and music, and played on its lacrosse team.
 Griffith later mentioned taking part in the college's plays.
-In a 2021 interview, Griffith stated that he originally attended College of the Holy Cross, where he majored in English and music, but transferred to New York University between his sophomore and junior year after he was cast in The Best Little Whorehouse in Texas.
+In a 2021 interview, Griffith stated that he later transferred to New York University between his sophomore and junior year after he was cast in The Best Little Whorehouse in Texas.